WileyPLUS

 WileyPLUS received an average of 66, which translates to a 41-59 percentile rank.
 While this suggests room for improvement, it is also worth noting that this SUS score has increased by 19.6 % compared to the SUS score for the 2019 WileyPLUS design, which was 55.2.

-Further evidence from the same time period generated by Wiley's internal "voice of the customer" recurring Qualtrics survey of Instructors at US-based higher Education institutions who use New WileyPLUS clearly shows sharp improvement in both overall satisfaction and future intent ratings over previous terms.
+Further evidence from the same period generated by Wiley's internal "voice of the customer" survey of Instructors at US-based higher Education institutions who use New WileyPLUS clearly shows sharp improvement in both overall satisfaction and future intent ratings over previous terms.